NuttaneeKnight/ServiceNow/readme.md

 **To see all the updates, go to the top of the form click right and choose Reload form.
 This will prevent the page to go back to default again**

+Create Age field
+ - Do the same for the age, make sure that the type is integer.